Improving Work Engagement

 Operational Reforms

-ST Promoting Operational Reforms that Leverage the Newest ICT
+ST Promoting Operational Reforms that Leverage the Latest ICT

 EN Promoting Operational Reforms Using Generative AI

-In September 2023, with the goal of innovating business operations through the use of generative AI, JFE Engineering released Pla’cello xChat, the Company’s AI text generator that helps minimize the risk of information leaks through unique security measures, for internal use.
-More than 1,000 employees are already using Pla’cello xChat to boost work efficiency in creating documents and organizing information, and for other tasks.
-Moreover, we are continuously promoting the automation of business operations through RPA.
-As of June 2024, approximately 300 business operations were automated, raising efficiency by automatically creating employee vacation attendance/leave management sheets, various reports, and notifications.
+In September 2023, with the goal of innovating business operations through the use of generative AI, JFE Engineering released Pla’cello xChat, the company’s AI text generator that helps minimize the risk of information leaks through unique security measures, for internal use.
+We are striving through training sessions and hands-on workshops to promote the wider use of generative AI, and more than 2,000 employees are already leveraging Pla’cello xChat to boost work efficiency in creating documents, organizing information, and for other tasks.

-By introducing various systems, measures and tools to boost efficiency, JFE Engineering intends to achieve both work-life-balance and improved productivity while maximizing overall output.
+By introducing various programs, measures and tools to boost efficiency, we aim to achieve both work-life-balance and improved productivity while maximizing overall output.

 SH J-MUSCLUE Activities